agi-merge/waggle-dance/README.md

 - If you have technological skills and want to contribute to development, have a look at the open issues.
 If you are new you can have a look at the good-first-issue and help-wanted labels.
 - If you don't have technological skills you can still help improving documentation or add examples or share your user-stories with our community, any help and contribution is welcome!

-## 🏃 Running locally and developing
+## 🏃 Running Locally and Developing

+Waggle Dance can be deployed using Docker or manually using Node.js.
+Configuration of `.env` vars is required.

 ### Docker